Pacific Wrecks

 WESTERN PACIFIC: HQ XIII Bomber Command from Morotai to Clark Field; and 67th Troop Carrier Squadron, 433d Troop Carrier Group, from Clark Field to Iwo Jima with C-46s.

-USN: Third Fleet (Admiral William F. Halsey Jr.) stands into Sagami Wan, the outer portion of Tokyo Bay in Japan.
+USN: Third Fleet under Admiral William F. Halsey Jr. enters Sagami Bay, the outer portion of Tokyo Bay.

 Japanese submarine I-14 surrenders to destroyers Murray (DD-576) and Dashiell (DD-659) east of northern Honshu.
 Prize crew from destroyer escort Bangust (DE-739) boards I-14 about 450 miles east of Nojima Zaki.

-USN: Avengers from USS Bennington (CV-20) and spot Japanese submarine I-400 that surrenders to destroyers USS Blue (DD-744) and USS Mansfield (DD-728) east of northern Honshū; destroyer escort USS Weaver (DE-741) places boarding party on board I-400.
+USN: Avengers from USS Bennington (CV-20) spot Japanese submarine I-400 that surrenders to destroyers USS Blue (DD-744) and USS Mansfield (DD-728) east of northern Honshū.
+A boarding party from destroyer escort USS Weaver (DE-741) boards the submarine.

 Discussion Forum Daily Updates Reviews Museums Interviews & Oral Histories